 Occasionally, Mother Nature likes to remind us who’s really in charge.
-The rising death toll got me thinking about those people who survived the initial disaster only to succumb in the aftermath of the devastation.
 Where once I was in the “it won’t happen to me” crowd, I now find myself deep in emergency preparedness research and preparation, and I’ve found that packing a 72-hour kit ranks atop most emergency preparedness plans.

 But how do you pack effectively and what exactly should you be packing?
 In this 72-hour kit checklist, we explore questions you should consider prior to packing and break down your pack into things you need, things you’ll want, and what’s nice to have in an emergency situation.
 You can also take a look at pre-made 72-hour kits you can buy here and then consider what you want to add to them.